techmatters/terraso-web-client/README.md

 ### Generate JSON files

-Executing `npm run localization-to-json` will generate the JSON files in `src/localization/locales/` from the JSON files in `locales/po/`
+Executing `npm run localization-to-json` will generate the JSON files in `src/localization/locales/` from the PO files in `locales/po/`

 ## Learn More